rakshit-23/OpenFASOC/README.md

 The physical implementation of the analog blocks in the circuit is done using two manually designed standard cells:

-HEADER cell, containing the transistors in subthreshold operation;
+1. HEADER cell, containing the transistors in subthreshold operation;

-SLC cell, containing the Split-Control Level Converter.
+2. SLC cell, containing the Split-Control Level Converter.

+## Generator flow
+To configure circuit specifications, modify the test.json specfile in the generators/temp-sense-gen/ folder.

+To run the default generator, cd into openfasoc/generators/temp-sense-gen/ and execute the following command:

+`make sky130hd_temp`